jalinmayberry/CIS-Benchmarks/RHEL9.md

 echo '* hard core 0' | sudo tee -a /etc/security/limits.conf
 ```

+- * → Applies to all users.
+- hard → Enforces a hard limit (cannot be overridden).
+- core 0 → Disables core dumps, preventing sensitive data from being stored if a program crashes.

 ### **Ensure Sysctl Kernel Parameters Are Configured**

 ```
 echo 'net.ipv6.conf.all.accept_ra = 0' | sudo tee -a /etc/sysctl.conf
 sudo sysctl -p
 ```
+- echo 'net.ipv6.conf.all.accept_ra = 0'
+    - Prints the configuration (net.ipv6.conf.all.accept_ra = 0) to standard output.
+    - This disables IPv6 Router Advertisements, preventing the system from accepting automatic routes, which can be a security risk.
+- | (Pipe Symbol)
+    - Redirects the output of the echo command as input to another command.
+- sudo tee -a /etc/sysctl.conf
+    - tee → Reads from standard input (echo) and writes the output to a file.
+    - -a (Append mode) → Adds the new setting to the end of /etc/sysctl.conf without overwriting existing configurations.

 ![image 2](https://github.com/user-attachments/assets/3536bec1-c916-4875-894b-44c988049fbd) ![image 3](https://github.com/user-attachments/assets/04690081-df1e-4de1-9ada-eb64221c6ec8)